-Turium doubles Action Date by which it will be completed Introduction of a first day sickness management service Trust wide Complete for corporate staff, operations staff Oct 2022 Actions from reviewing wellbeing offerings Ongoing Complete stress risk training (risk:1048) Ongoing OH new provider Complete
+Action Date by which it will be completed Introduction of a first day sickness management service Trust wide Complete for corporate staff, operations staff Oct 2022 Actions from reviewing wellbeing offerings Ongoing Complete stress risk training (risk:1048) Ongoing OH new provider Complete

-Objective 6 Develop a Develop a positive working culture Lead Executive Damian N Damian McGuinness, Director of People and Culture Lead Assurance Scrutiny People ar People and Culture Committee Lead Executive's Assurance s statement Assured Partially Assured ⊠ Not Assured □ Maintain a coherent and co-ordinated structure and approach to succession planning, organisational development and leadership development Ensuring a workforce that is engaged with what the Trust is seeking to achieve - embedded within our revised Trust values Ensure staff are being supported in their career development and to maintain competencies and training ensuring a positive "well-led" CQC domain & staff engagement score.
-Given current and persistent pressures on the workforce the committee can only be partially assured until there is evidence of further delivery against the workforce plan Indicators/milestones Indicators/milestones Description Oversight Q1 Q2 Q3 Q4 Co-design, launch and embed a Director of People and Culture Trust Values and Behaviours will be socialised at the Leadership Masterclasses in May and Launched across the Trust in June 22 RAG Embed new Values and Behaviours in the Trust documents, emails, promotional materials and Trust inductions.
-Monitor changes in behaviour as a result of new values.
-Use staff survey, questionnaires and focus groups to measure effectiveness of new values and behaviours. percentage of staff who Director of People and Culture Key themes from 2021/22 Staff Survey have been captured in our Cultural Transformation Programme.
+Objective 6 Develop a Develop a positive working culture Lead Executive Damian N IcGuinness, Director of P eople and Culture Lead Assurance Scrutiny People ar People and Culture Committee Lead Executive's Assurance statement Assured 🗆 Assured 🗆 Not Assured 🗆 Maintain a coherent and co-ordi planning, organisational develop Ensuring a workforce that is engembedded within our revised Tr Ensure staff are being supported competencies and training ensure engagement score. oment and lead laged with what ust values d in their cared dership development at the Trust is seeking to achie er development and to maintair า stent pressures on the workford ere is evidence of further delive Indicators/milestones Oversisht 01 00 04 Description Co-design, launch and embed a new set of Trust values and behaviours Oversight Director of People and Culture Q1 Trust Values and Behaviours will be socialised at the Leadership Masterclasses in May and Launched across the Trust in June 22 RAG Q2 Embed new Values and Behaviours in the Trust documents, emails, promotional materials and Trust inductions.
+Q3 Monitor changes in behaviour as a result of new values.
+Q4 Use staff survey, questionnaires and focus groups to measure effectiveness of new values and behaviours.
+Improve our performance in the NHS staff survey, including the percentage of staff who recommend our Trust as a place to work.
+Director of People and Culture Key themes from 2021/22 Staff Survey have been captured in our Cultural Transformation Programme.
 600 line managers to undergo training to reset Trust.values and model expected behaviours.
-RAG Chan LGM priori engage with Staff Survey mpions and work with S to agree top three ities.
-EDI/OD tea to de local support and ing.
+RAG Chan LGM priori ngage with Staff Survey npions and work with S to agree top three ities.
+EDI/OD tea to de local support and ng.
 Introduction of local staff survey engagement tool - monitor and address and shortfalls Review 2022 staff survey results

-Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Director of People and Culture Revised process for appraisals, recruitment and expected behaviour will be socialised at the Leadership Masterclasses in May and launched across the Trust in June 22.
+Improve the quality and effectiveness of our appraisals, recruitment process and managing inappropriate behaviours in colleagues Director of People and Culture apprais expect socialis Leade in May ed process for sals, recruitment and red behaviour will be sed at the rship Masterclasses and launched the Trust in June 22.
 Embed new tools in Trust policies and training materials.
 Monitor changes in behaviour as a result of new processes / behaviours.
 Use staff survey, resolution hub and questionnaires with focus groups to measure effectiveness.
-Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture Engage with key stakeholders including Networks and Unions to Scope Career Pathways.
+Create pathways to enable career progression for staff in every part of the organisation Director of People and Culture stakeh Netwo e with key olders including rks and Unions to Career Pathways.
 The new Culture working group will oversee a Talent programme, which will include Career Pathways.
 Launch Pilot Career Pathway Programme.
 Roll our Career Pathways more widely across LAS.
 Use staff survey, questionnaire and focus groups to measures effectiveness of the career pathways.